A wheel of diameter 40.0 cm starts from rest and rotates with a c... | Channels for Pearson+

 Watch next

-Master Converting Between Linear & Rotational with a bite sized video explanation from Patrick Ford
+Master Equations of Rotational Motion with a bite sized video explanation from Patrick Ford